Manual/Job Aid: CoViD-19: A FAQ for Clinicians

 · Cancer patients: There is theoretical increased risk from CoViD-19 in patients with a history of cancer or chemotherapy.
 Study data are mixed: a multicenter study of 105 patients suggests hematologic cancer, lung cancer, and metastatic cancer were associated with a markedly higher frequency of severe events (source: https://doi.org/10.1158/2159-8290.CD-20-0422 ).
 A multicenter cohort study in China (source: https://doi.org/10.1016/S1470-2045(20)30309-0 ) and a multinational cohort study (source: https://doi.org/10.1016/S0140-6736(20)31187-9 ) showed increased mortality associated with cancer-specific risk factors in addition to known comorbidity risk factors.
 Another cohort study in Britain did not demonstrate a significant effect specific to cancer diagnosis, chemotherapy, immunotherapy, or hormonal therapy (source: https://doi.org/10.1016/S0140-6736(20)31173-9 ) https://doi.org/10.7326/M20-1133 provides advice on the challenges of managing new diagnoses and active cases in a time of emptying hospitals and social distancing.

-· HIV on highly active antiretroviral therapy (HAART): A large cohort study of patients in Spain on HAART showed a fairly low rate of SARS-CoV-2 positivity, and hospitalization and death rates comparable to the general population.
-There was modest variability in mortality depending on HAART regimen of unknown significance (source: https://doi.org/10.7326/M20-3689 )
+· HIV on highly active antiretroviral therapy (HAART): A large cohort study of patients in Spain on HAART showed a fairly low rate of SARS-CoV-2 positivity, and hospitalization and death rates, which were comparable to the general population.
+Patients taking tenofovir disoproxil fumarate and emtricitabine had a lower rate of contraction and hospitalization for CoViD-19 than those taking other antiretroviral regimens, though the significance of this remains unclear (source: https://doi.org/10.7326/M20-3689 )

 · Nebulizers and CPAP machines: One review of mostly observational trials suggests that non-invasive ventilation techniques such as CPAP and BiPAP may help improve outcomes in CoViD-19, but the aerosols generated by the machines could increase the risk of transmission to health care workers (source: https://doi.org/10.7326/M20-2306 ) It would seem advisable to use metered dose inhalers with spacers or other non-nebulizer methods to manage asthma and COPD.
 Humidification for CPAP machines is trickier, as we would not discourage doing this, so I am advising that people use CPAP in relative isolation if possible, and wipe down surfaces the following morning.
 (Advice: https://aasm.org/coronavirus-covid-19-faqs-cpap-sleep-apnea-patients/ and https://www.aaaai.org/ask-the-expert/nebulizers though there is no trial data to substantiate this suggestion)